 - 1 pound lasagna sheets

-- 1 (8-ounce) bag of shredded vegan cheese of choice (I used the brand Follow Your Heart)
+- 1 (8-ounce bag) shredded vegan cheese of choice (I used the brand Follow Your Heart or Voda Life)

 - To a medium pot, set over medium-low heat, add the crushed tomatoes, garlic, oregano, crushed red pepper and a few pinches of salt.
 Bring to a gentle simmer and cook, partially covered, for about 15 to 20 minutes.
 Taste and adjust the salt to your liking.
 Turn the heat to low and continue cooking until you’re ready to use the sauce.